 Information we collect directly from you

 We collect certain information directly from you.
-This may be via our website (for example information that you provide by filling in forms on our websites, including information provided at the time of requesting our newsletters, buying from our shop or tickets to an exhibition or event), when you enter a competition, when you make a request or query, whether by email, via our websites or on the telephone, or when you register to use our free Wi-Fi service.
-You may provide some of this information to us when visiting one of our galleries, exhibitions, study rooms, learning facilities, our shop, or to one of our staff, or you may choose to complete comments cards, membership forms or fill out surveys.
+This may be via our website (for example data that you provide by filling in forms on our websites, including data provided at the time of requesting our newsletters, buying from our shop or tickets to an exhibition or event), when you enter a competition, when you make a request or query, whether by email, via our websites or on the telephone, or when you register to use our free Wi-Fi service.
+You may provide some of this data to us when visiting one of our galleries, exhibitions, study rooms, learning facilities, our shop, or to one of our staff, or you may choose to complete comments cards, membership forms or surveys.

-If you purchase a membership for yourself or as a gift, there are more specific details about the information we collect and the way in which we use it in our membership terms.
+If you purchase a Membership for yourself or as a gift, there are more specific details about the data we collect and the way in which we use it in our Membership terms.

 Information we collect from third parties about you

-Some of the above may be provided to us via third-party sources (i.e. from someone who is not part of the V&A).
+Some of the information we hold about you may be provided to us via third-party sources (i.e. from someone who is not part of the V&A).
 For example:

-Sometimes we may use third parties to assist us in how we try to increase support and identify new supporters – please see 'Who do we share your personal information with?' section below.
+Sometimes we may use third parties to assist us in how we try to increase support and identify new supporters – please see below.

-Sometimes we may collate information that you have provided to us via multiple direct interactions with us with information from third parties or the technical data referred to below so that we can use this to try to improve the services and information we provide to you.
+Sometimes we may collate personal data that you have provided to us via multiple direct interactions with us with information from third parties or the analytics data referred to below so that we can use this to try to improve the services and information we provide to you.